Community Education.

 Each video also operates as a stand-alone resource, used by Council and Councillors on websites, social media, at pop-up events, and in community workshops to spark discussion and support learning about what it means to grow well in Cairns.

-With the success of the pilot program, Queensland State Government commissioned Civic Shifts to work with key peak bodies and 9 LGAs across Queensland to develop an LGA specific set of resources, utilising the foundation creative direction, video scripts and focus areas of the Cairn’s pilot program as the starting point.
+With the success of the pilot program, Queensland State Government commissioned Studio THI to work with key peak bodies and 9 LGAs across Queensland to develop an LGA specific set of resources, utilising the foundation creative direction, video scripts and focus areas of the Cairn’s pilot program as the starting point.